Pororoca: Explanation

+Outside the state Pará, the Pororoca can be observed in the Mearim River in the state Maranhão, 690 km south-east of the mouth of the Amazon.

+Jules Verne gave a rather accurate description of the Pororoca between the islands Caviana and Mexiana in his novel The Giant Raft, although he had never visited the area.

 Surfing

 The wave has become popular with surfers.
 Since 1999, an annual championship has been held in São Domingos do Capim (on the adjacent Guamá River).
 However, surfing the Pororoca is especially dangerous, as the water contains a significant amount of debris from the shores of the river (often entire trees), in addition to dangerous fauna.
 In 2003 the Brazilian Picuruta Salazar won the event with a record ride of 12.5 km (7.8 mi) lasting 37 minutes.